toddfoster/sharedprayers/README.md

 This is a [static site](https://www.sharedprayers.net) to share liturgies for prayer, generally based on the [Book of Common Prayer](https://www.episcopalchurch.org/what-we-believe/book-common-prayer/) currently in use by [The Episcopal Church](https://www.episcopalchurch.org/).
 The top of each liturgy can contain a QR code, enabling people to share with one another by displaying the code and allowing someone else to scan it on their own smartphone.

+This site was originally composed during the COVID-19 pandemic for use both remotely and without requiring physical contact between people and objects when we began gathering (tentatively and outdoors).

 [See the site!](https://www.sharedprayers.net)

 # Prerequisites